 Good, but still with some imperfections.
 Like the AC system not working.
 Remember the earlier post about the seacock valve for the main engine?
 Stopped us cold for two weeks.
-There also is a seacock and sea strainer for the AC pump, which is water-cooled.
+There’s also a seacock and strainer for the AC pump.
 No water, no AC.
 And it’s getting hot and humid, seemingly in just the last five minutes.

-And yes, we have added netting so they don’t fall off.
-I doubt we could get the diver back out fast enough if that happened.
+And yes, we’ve added netting so they don’t fall off.
+We doubt we could get the diver back out fast enough if that happened.

 We enjoyed our second guests, Lewis and Terri of the Tennessee Belknaps.
 Hopefully they’ll join us again down the line.
 We’re also hoping for many more visitors over the course of our journey.

 Mini Pearl has taken us around DC, but we don’t quite have the whole crane launch thing down yet.
 Fortunately there generally are only about a hundred people watching us bumble around.
-That still adds about 20 degrees to the real feel temperature.
+However, the pressure still adds about 20° to the heat index.